aodin/washoe/README.md

-washoe
+Washoe
 ======

-An API for Washoe County, Nevada property
+An API for Washoe County, Nevada property.